Research Areas: Organizational Sociology; Islamophobia; Inequality; Labor Market; Job Quality

 Phase 1: Pre-Analysis Plan registered (embargoed); Data collection completed; Analysis ongoing.

-Phase 2: Pre-Analysis Plan registration ongoing; Data collection process not yet started.
+Phase 2: Pre-Analysis Plan registered (embargoed); Data collection ongoing.

-Anti-Religion or Anti-Islam?
-An Experimental Study of Employer Attitudes in the United States and France [1st author; with Makovi K., and Frimpong, J.A.]
+An Experimental Study of Employer Attitudes towards Religious Accommodation Requests in the United States and France.
+[1st author; with Makovi K., and Frimpong, J.A.]